 The available mattress sizes from Bear and Leesa are nearly identical.
 The mattresses from the companies are offered in all six standard mattress sizes with only one exception: the Leesa Legend is not available in a Twin.

 All of the Bear and Leesa mattresses fall in a height range of 10 to 14 inches, which means they should all work well with fitted sheets that have a standard pocket depth.
-The tallest mattress is the Bear Hybrid, which is three inches taller than the Leesa Hybrid and two inches taller than the Leesa Legend.
+The tallest mattress is the Bear Hybrid, which is three inches taller than the Leesa Sapira Hybrid and two inches taller than the Leesa Legend.

 In terms of weight, the all-foam models are quite alike.
-The Bear Mattress and Lessa Original, both 10 inches tall, have almost the exact same weight, while the Bear Pro, which is two inches thicker, is about 10 pounds heavier.
+The Bear Original and Lessa Original, both 10 inches tall, have almost the exact same weight, while the Bear Pro, which is two inches thicker, is about 10 pounds heavier.

 Likewise, the hybrid models have comparable weight, all falling between 110 and 119 pounds.
 The heaviest is the Leesa Legend even though it is two inches shorter than the Bear Hybrid.